Perly Consulting │ Beck Eco

 OVERVIEW

-Generating API endpoints and database schemas from natural language remains an experimental capability despite rapid vendor investment.
-The promise is clear -- describe what you need in plain language and get a working REST endpoint, GraphQL schema, or SQL query -- but production reliability has not caught up.
-Benchmark accuracy on NL-to-SQL has climbed sharply (the BAR-SQL framework reaches 91.48% on BIRD, up from 40% two years ago), yet real-world deployment tells a fundamentally different story.
-Text-to-SQL accuracy collapses from 85-90% in abstract benchmarks to 29% on real enterprise-scale queries (BIRD-Interact); production systems fail silently with plausible-looking outputs that mask semantic errors.
+Generating API endpoints and database schemas from natural language remains an experimental capability despite rapid vendor investment and visible production deployments.
+The promise is clear—describe what you need and get a working REST endpoint, GraphQL schema, or SQL query—but production reliability reveals a persistent bench-to-reality gap.
+Benchmark accuracy on NL-to-SQL has climbed sharply, yet real-world deployment tells a different story.
+Frontier models achieve 85-90% accuracy on curated benchmarks (Spider) but collapse to 10-29% on production-scale schemas (BEAVER, BIRD-Interact, enterprise deployments).
 The reliability gap stems from four distinct failure layers: syntax (mostly solved), schema compliance (constrained decoding partially addresses), semantic validity (unresolved), and distribution shift (unresolved).
-Developer surveys document only 3% high trust in AI-generated schema code despite 90% adoption, with two-thirds of outputs requiring substantial modification.
-Isolated enterprise successes exist, but they depend on heavy guardrails -- semantic metadata layers, domain-specific fine-tuning, and constraint-based decoding -- rather than zero-shot generation.
-The defining tension for this bleeding-edge practice is that the fundamental bottleneck is semantic understanding, not schema formatting.
-Until that gap closes, adoption stays confined to prototyping, legacy bridging, and low-stakes query generation.
+Production deployments exist (Uber's QueryGPT processing 1.2M queries/month, AutoBE shipping 85-90% success rates, AWS and Spotify tier-1 integrations), but succeed only under heavy guardrails—metadata enrichment, domain-specific fine-tuning, intent classification layers, and test-driven validation pipelines—rather than zero-shot generation.
+Developer trust remains low: 90% adoption yet only 3% high trust, two-thirds of outputs requiring substantial modification.
+The defining tension for this bleeding-edge practice is that the fundamental bottleneck is semantic understanding (business logic, metric definitions, implicit relationships) and operational maturity (validation, governance, schema drift management), not schema formatting capability.
+Until semantic understanding and governance infrastructure close the gap, adoption stays confined to prototyping, legacy bridging, and low-stakes query generation.

 CURRENT LANDSCAPE